 Maria abruptly reached out for the peacekeeper and pulled him in close to her.
 Jericho stared at her blankly as she guided him through a strange waltz that spanned the entire room.

 “This is amazing!”
 Maria laughed merrily as they spun round and round.
 “More True Conductors!
 My dears, this is exciting!
 I want to meet them all!”

 The wave of positivity was dizzying but Werner managed to hold onto his reason.
 After all—

-“He literally said, ‘you can’t trust anyone,’’ Olive muttered, arching a brow at the spinning duo.
+“He literally said, ‘you can’t trust anyone,’’ Olive muttered, arching a brow.